-Turn Things That You No Longer Need Into New Opportunities
+Goodwill Environmental Initiatives Turn Things That You No Longer Need Into New Opportunities

 When a donation cannot be sold in a Goodwill store every effort is made to keep it out of local landfills through salvage and recycling efforts.
 Through the Reconnect

-In 2011, Goodwill Industries of the Valleys kept over 14.3 million pounds out of landfills, in our 31 county and 14 city service area in Virginia.
+In 2016, Goodwill Industries of the Valleys kept over 14.2 million pounds out of landfills, in our 31 county and 13 city service area in Virginia.

 By making donating and recycling easy, Goodwill helps to reduce the amount of materials that would otherwise end up in local landfills.

-Goodwill is committed to making sure that all donations that have reached the end of their useful life are recycled in an environmentally friendly manner, thus preventing them from ending up in local landfills.
+Goodwill is committed to making sure that donations that have reached the end of their useful life are recycled in an environmentally friendly manner, thus preventing them from ending up in local landfills.
 This is especially important for electronics, computers, or small appliances that no longer work and potentially contain hazardous materials.

 It’s not just the environment that benefits.

 Proceeds from Goodwill’s Donated Goods Operations support the mission of helping people find jobs and become more self-sufficient.
 In 2016, Goodwill:

 - served 45,632 youth, adults, and seniors who needed assistance getting back to work and gaining greater independence